johanbrandhorst/grpc-web-compatibility-test/README.md

    ```

 Note: The `inprocess` and `grpcwsgi` proxies do not require `echo-server` to be running,
-it includes the server itself.
+they include the server themselves.

 ## Compatbility status